danielt17/Triplet-network-few-shot-learning/README.md

 ### Running Locally

-Press "Download ZIP" under the green button `Clone or download` or use `git` to clone the repository using the following command: `git clone https://github.com/taldatech/ee046211-deep-learning.git` (in cmd/PowerShell in Windows or in the Terminal in Linux/Mac)
+Press "Download ZIP" under the green button `Clone or download` or use `git` to clone the repository using the following command: `git clone https://github.com/danielt17/Triplet-loss-few-shot-learning.git` (in cmd/PowerShell in Windows or in the Terminal in Linux/Mac)

-Open the folder in Jupyter Notebook (it is recommended to use Anaconda).
-Installation instructions can be found in `Setting Up The Working Environment.pdf`.

 ## Installation Instructions